 One of the most important things we can do for a child’s health is to ensure that their eyes are healthy and functional.
 Vision problems can interfere with your child’s performance at school and even affect their safety.
 The Australian College of Optometry (ACO) states that good vision is integral to children’s social and physical development.

 At Envision Optical, we believe regularly scheduled eye exams help children remain healthy.
-Early detection of eye disorders allows Dr Andrew Bowden to intervene and correct vision problems.
+Early detection of eye disorders allows Andrew Bowden to intervene and correct vision problems.

 The Importance of Eye Exams